Didi investors to vote on NY delisting after Beijing crackdown

 SoftBank and other major backers are likely to back Didi's delisting from the New York Stock Exchange in the hope that this will appease Beijing, securing chances of a comeback including an eventual listing in Hong Kong.
 SoftBank officials were not immediately available for comment.

-Mr Shen Meng, director of Beijing-based boutique investment bank Chanson & Co, said investors have little choice but to accept the delisting but will closely track Didi's fate to see whether they can still trust the Chinese market.
+Mr Shen Meng, director of Beijing-based boutique investment bank Chanson & Co, said investors have little choice but to accept the delisting, but will closely track Didi's fate to see if they can still trust the Chinese market.
 It is still unclear what actual punishment awaits Didi, which has been in talks with the Cyberspace Administration of China about a fine and other penalties.

 "Didi's proposed delisting, if realised, will certainly deal a serious blow to investors' confidence on Chinese stocks," he said.
 "Having said that, if the delisted companies could be 'reborn' in Hong Kong with good valuation and liquidity, market concerns over Chinese investment will likely fade away in no time.
 After all, investors don't care whether a company is listed in Hong Kong or the United States, as long as they can get a good return on investment."